 Another rarity on display is an albino alligator who looked deadly bored.

-This little fellow you wouldn’t want to go swimming with either – a piranha.
+You wouldn’t want to go swimming with this little fellow – a piranha.

 I’d never seen yellow jellyfish like this before – hard to photograph but extremely beautiful.